| |

-Here’s my unfiltered guide and everything you need to know about visiting the Blue Lagoon in Iceland, and if you should ultimately get your hot springs fix somewhere else.
+Here’s my unfiltered guide and everything you need to know about visiting the Blue Lagoon in Iceland to see know if it’s the place for you, or you should get your hot springs fix somewhere else.

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!